 As the big data era unfolds, developments in sensor and information technologies are evolving quickly.
 As a result, science and businesses are yielding enormous amounts of data.
 Ideally this data provides valuable insights for decision-making in real time.
 But processing data the traditional way is no longer possible.
-Join Wageningen University & Research, #1 university Animal Sciences and Agriculture, to unravel the full potential of big data.
+Join Wageningen University & Research, #1 university Animal Sciences and Agriculture, and learn how to best handle big data sets.
 Enrol now.

 Demystify complex big data technologies

-Agri-food deserves special focus when it comes to choosing robust commercial data management technologies due to its inherent variability and uncertainty.
-Ranked the #1 university in Animal Sciences and Agriculture, Wageningen University & Research specialises in the interdisciplinarity between its knowledge domain of healthy food and living environment on the one hand and data science, artificial intelligence (AI) and robotics on the other.
+Agri-food deserves special focus when it comes to choosing robust data management technologies due to its inherent variability and uncertainty.
+Wageningen University & Research’s knowledge domain is healthy food and the living environment.
+That makes our data experts especially equipped to forge the bridge between the agri-food business on the one hand and data science and artificial intelligence (AI) on the other.

-Combining data from the latest sensing technologies (e.g. weather data) with machine learning/deep learning methodologies, allows us to unlock insights we didn’t have access to before.
+Combining data from the latest sensing technologies with machine learning/deep learning methodologies, allows us to unlock insights we didn’t have access to before.
 In the areas of smart farming and precision agriculture this allows us to:

 - Better manage dairy cattle by combining animal-level data on behaviour, health and feed with milk production and composition from milking machines.